jinjamator/pyioping/README.rst

 Supported Parameters
 ---------------------

-To see all supported parameters for the set_options function, review the constructor of the IPerfInstance object.
+To see all supported parameters for the set_options function, review the constructor of the IOPingInstance object.

 Contribute